Pre-Decimal Coins

 Precious Metal Coins

-It is important to exercise caution when considering gold and silver coins, as there are many companies selling them at substantial premiums.
+It is important to exercise caution when considering the purchase gold and silver coins, as there are many companies selling them at substantial premiums.

-For instance, 'Sovereigns' can be procured from certain mints at prices two or more times spot price.
-Regrettably, when it comes to resale, their true market value tends to align more closely with the prevailing spot price.
+For instance, 'Sovereigns' can be procured from many different mints at prices significantly over spot.
+Regrettably, when it comes to resale, their original RRP is difficult to recoup over short time periods.

-Coins from indepenent mints tend to fall under this bracket where the issuing country is one of the following:
+Coins from independant mints tend to fall under this bracket where the issuing country is one of the following:

 Gibraltar, New Zealand, Tuvalu, Solomon Islands, Cook Islands, Niue Island, etc